 Real Estate Development & Investment Breakfast Forum

-Christopher Conlon has been Executive Vice President/Chief Operating Officer of Acadia Realty Trust since January 2012 and served as Senior Vice President - Leasing and Development for 3 years prior to that.
-Preceding his tenure at Acadia, he was a partner at Ripco Real Estate Corporation for 15 years where he was responsible for the leasing and development/ redevelopment of neighborhood shopping centers, vertical urban retail centers and mixed-use properties with retail components.
-Mr. Conlon received his Bachelor of Arts from the State University of New York at Stony Brook and his J.D. from St. John's University School of Law.
+Mr. Conlon joined Acadia in 2008 with over 20 years’ experience in the retail real estate and development industry.
+Prior to joining Acadia, Mr. Conlon was a Partner at Ripco Real Estate Corporation, responsible for the leasing and development of neighborhood centers, vertical urban retail centers, and mixed-use properties with retail components.
+Mr. Conlon received his B.A. from the State University of New York at Stony Brook and his J.D. from St. John's University School of Law.

 David Von Spreckelsen, a Division President with Toll Brothers, Inc., started the Toll Brothers City Living office in New York City in 2004.
 David oversees Toll’s acquisition and development activities in the five boroughs of New York City and Nassau and Suffolk Counties in Long Island.
 He is charged with everything from identifying and acquiring sites through managing the design and construction of the buildings and ultimately to marketing and selling the residences.
 David is currently overseeing eight Toll Brothers City Living projects in various stages of development in Manhattan and Brooklyn.
 In addition to projects that have already been completed, this totals to more than 2,000 condominium units and $1.5 billion in total development cost since 2004.
 Recently, at Pier 1 in Brooklyn Bridge Park, Toll Brothers began construction of the borough’s premier condominium project and the first hotel in Toll Brothers’ 50-year history.